phun-ky/patsy/README.md

 * Baking of LESS to CSS
 * Automagic documentation generation

-For a full list of planned features to come, see [features to come][features_planned]
+For a full list of planned features to come, see [features to come][features_planned].

-## Documentation content
+## Documentation

-TOC for the [wiki]

-### Supported configuration (current)

-        {
-          "nameOfProject": "",
-          "pathToJavaScriptFiles": "js/src/",
-          "pathToMinifiedFiles": "js/min/",
-          "pathToBakedFiles": "js/dist/",
-          "pathToTemplateFiles": "js/mustache/",
-          "templatePrefix": "",
-          "templatePostfix": ""
-        }
+See the [wiki] for full documentation.
+If the documentation is incomplete, please submitt an [issue][issues].
+Documentation not found in the [wiki] can be found as inline comments in the code.

 [node]: http://nodejs.org/